May, May go away.

 Stay with me, Sweet Boy.

 I’ve spent a good deal of time throughout the past several months watching your warrior brothers wrestle their way to the top of the GMC conference, and through the WIAA Regional and Sectional tournament.
-Momma sat in those bleachers – a complete nerve ending: picking her eyebrows, biting the inside of her cheek; all the while holding back my visceral urge to run onto the mat and stomp each competitor brazen enough to try to bend or maneuver one of those boys in the way they shouldn’t bend.
+Momma sat in those bleachers – a complete nerve ending: picking her eyebrows, biting the inside of her cheek; all the while holding back my visceral urge to run onto the mat and stomp each competitor brazen enough to try to bend or maneuver one of her boys in ways they shouldn’t bend.

 I shoved the sob rising in my throat firmly against the back of my chest.
 As I held it in place, tears began to beat against the backs of my eyes.
 True to Wrestling Momma form, I pinned the pressure and the tears in place…right up until 3:09.
 As I attempted to flee for the Exit door – my ever-insightful, keenly astute friend stopped me in my tracks.
 She said, “This all has to be equal parts heart-warming and heart-breaking for you.”
-And just like that, I came undone…but good.
+And just like that, I came undone.

 Yes.
 It is equal parts heart-warming and heart-breaking.
 Every last part about my AC life is neither one, or the other anymore.

-I wish there was a way I could adequately or accurately explain my AC life, without having to ever become who I am now.
+I wish there was a way I could explain my AC life, without having to ever become who I am now.
 I am still the person I’ve always been; yet I am not the same at all.
 I am still a mom, yet I am not able to mother…all at the same time.

 The a pain I carry is unlike any pain I can describe.
 This pain is always there.
 It doesn’t nap during the day, or get safely tucked into bed at night.
 It follows me everywhere, it never leaves my side – like you should be doing.
 Only this grief-induced pain is not cuddly, nor sweet and it certainly does not make me smile, squeeze my face, or give me good-night kisses.